-Bonjour and Merhaba!
-We are warmly greeted to Tunisia and are driven to the hotel.
+BBonjour and Merhaba!
+We are warmly welcomed to Tunisia and are driven to the hotel.
 Check in time starts from 1400 hrs.

 Day 02: Tunis

 Our first exploration of this unique land starts with a visit to the Medina of Tunis*, which is one of the first Arab-Muslim towns of the Maghreb (698 A.D.).
-Capital of several universally influential dynasties, it represents a human settlement that bears witness to the interaction between architecture, urbanism and the effects of socio-cultural and economic changes of earlier cultures.
-With its souqs, its urban fabric, its residential quarters, monuments and gates, this ensemble constitutes a prototype among the best conserved in the Islamic world.
+With its souqs, urban fabric, residential quarters, monuments and gates, this ensemble constitutes a prototype among the best conserved in the Islamic world.
 Our next stop is the Bardo Museum, famous for its fine collection of mosaics.
 The Punic vestiges, array of Roman mosaics and unique sculptures in this museum are truly astounding!
-In the afternoon we have a tour of Carthage*.
+In the afternoon, enjoy a tour of Carthage*.
 Founded by the Phoenicians, Carthage is an extensive archaeological site, located on a hill dominating the Gulf of Tunis and the surrounding plain.
 Metropolis of Punic civilization in Africa and capital of the province of Africa in Roman times, Carthage has played a central role in Antiquity as a great commercial empire.
-During the lengthy Punic wars, Carthage occupied the territories that belonged to Rome, which then destroyed its rival in 146 AD.
+During the lengthy Punic wars, Carthage occupied the territories that belonged to Rome, which then destroyed its rival in 146 A.D.
 The town was rebuilt by the Romans on the ruins of the ancient city.
 We continue to Sidi Bou Said, a splendid Moorish village perched atop a headland.
 (B, D)

 Day 03: Tunis/Dougga/Kairouan (Drive)

-Morning depart to visit the archaeological site of Dougga/Thugga* covers an area of approximately 75 ha.
+Morning departure to visit the archaeological site of Dougga/Thugga*.
 These ruins of a complete city with all its components are a testimony to more than 17 centuries of history.
 They are an outstanding example illustrating the synthesis between different cultures: Numidian, Punic, Hellenistic, and Roman.
-Continue onto Kairouan.
+Continue on to Kairouan.

 Overnight: La Kasbah Hotel, Kairouan (1 night) (B, D)